cmda-minor-vid/web-animation-18-19/week-1.md

 *   **Due**: before _lecture 2_

 #### Description
 Build your artwork inside the browser.

-* Start with an html breakdown, sketch out on paper.
+Start with an html breakdown, sketch out on paper.
 What html elements do you need?
+Then start creating a boilerplate inside of your github repository.
+What files do you need?
+Play around inside of the Developer Tools ([firefox](https://developer.mozilla.org/en-US/docs/Tools), [safari](https://support.apple.com/guide/safari/use-the-developer-tools-in-the-develop-menu-sfri20948/mac), [chrome](https://developers.google.com/web/tools/chrome-devtools/)) to tweak your design.

 * Do you need `SVGs` for certain elements?
 * What types of styling can you do with CSS?
+What `selectors` can you use?
-* How do you layout certain elements?
+* How are you going to layout the page?
 Do you need to use `flexbox` or `css-grid`?
 * How does it need to look based on different screen sizes?
 Should it be `responsive`?

 #### Extra resources